Sonoma County Court Records

 Archived Records

 The Archived Records Division handles civil, family, and probate filings dating back to the mid-1800s.
 Records from the past twenty years are generally accessible quickly.
-Files originating before 1984 may be stored offsite, and retrieval takes longer and incurs a $5.00 per-file retrieval fee.
-When requesting archived records, provide as much detail as possible: party names, the year the case was finalized, specific documents needed, and whether certification is required.
+Files originating before 1984 may be stored offsite, which means retrieval takes longer and costs a $5.00 per-file retrieval fee.
+When requesting archived records, include as much detail as possible: party names, the year the case was finalized, specific documents needed, and whether certification is required.
 The Archived Records Division can be reached at (707) 521-6670 and is located at:

 Hall of Justice